 Reading the whole series puts my imagination and emotions on overdrive.
 I laugh with the characters and cry with them, I go on their adventures with them.
 I don't battle evil with them obviously but they will always find a steadfast supporter in me!

 The world created by J.K.
-Rowling might not truly be real but it is a world that saw me through a bulk of my growing years and some really difficult times.
+Rowling might not truly be real but it is a world that saw me through my growing years and some really difficult times.
 And for that my appreciation for this author will always be immense.

-While I do love each and every book in the series (Truly!
-The whole series really comes together beautifully and there is not a single book I feel we could do without), there are some books that I absolutely love revisiting more than others.
+While I love each and every book in the series, there are some books that I absolutely love revisiting more than others.
 And in this post I will rank them according to my preference of how much I look forward to rereading them.

 Do note that there will be LOTS OF SPOILERS because come on, how can I possibly rank the books without at least discussing some of the characters or plot points.
 Maybe in another post I might consider ranking them for someone newly venturing into this magical world.
 Because how could you not have read them yet?